Derek Muller, J.D.

 SSRN Author Page

 Professor Muller's research and writing focus on election law, particularly federalism and the role of states in the administration of elections.
-His work has been selected for publication in the Indiana Law Journal, the Arizona State Law Journal, and the Election
+His work has been selected for publication in the Indiana Law Journal, the Arizona State Law Journal, the Election Law Journal, the Florida State University Law Review, the Harvard Journal of Law & Public Policy, and the Arizona Law Review.

 All | Books |